SDK Installation

 This is useful for "Manage cookies" or "Privacy settings" links in your site footer:

 <a href="#cs-preferences">Manage cookie preferences</a>The hash works from any page where the SDK is loaded.
-It also works as a direct link -- if someone visits https://yoursite.com/#cs-preferences, the preferences panel opens on page load.
+It also works as a direct link.
+If someone visits https://yoursite.com/#cs-preferences, the preferences panel opens on page load.
 The SDK cleans the hash from the URL after opening the panel, so it does not persist in the address bar.

 Framework examples